 Which precipitation properties most distinguish developing disturbances from nondeveloping disturbances?

 Of all proxies shown in this study, the total raining area, by far, best differentiates disturbances that develop from ones that do not develop, and thus should be considered the most useful precipitation-related predictor for tropical cyclogenesis.
 While the degree to which the total raining area in developing and nondeveloping disturbances varies by basin, the pre-genesis stage ubiquitously exhibits greater total raining area at all days prior to genesis (even as many as 5 days prior) than nondeveloping disturbances (Figs. 3a, 4a, 7).
-As for the spatial distribution, having precipitation closer to the center should be considered a favorable condition for genesis to occur, but considering the radial proximity of the peak to the center in the pre-genesis composite is similar to the nondeveloping composite, this suggests that close proximity (~100 km) of precipitation is merely necessary, but not sufficient, for genesis.
-The pre-genesis stage does, however, exhibit greater precipitation coverage azimuthally around the center as compared to nondeveloping, which reinforces the importance of having greater total raining area for genesis.
+As for the spatial distribution, having precipitation closer to the center should be considered a favorable condition for genesis to occur.
+However, since the radial proximity of the peak to the center in the pre-genesis composite is similar to the nondeveloping composite, it is hypothesized that close proximity (~100 km) of precipitation is merely necessary, but not sufficient, for genesis.
+Pre-genesis tropical disturbances do, however, exhibit greater precipitation coverage azimuthally around the center compared to nondeveloping systems, which reinforces the importance of having greater total raining area for genesis to occur.

 The degree to which the areal coverage of deep convection can be used as a predictor of genesis is dependent on the strength of the convection.
 Multiple proxies were used to analyze the areal coverage of deep convection: “heavy” 3B42 rain rates (≥ 5 mm h-1), as well as 85–91-GHz PMW PCT ≤ 210 K (proxy for “strong” convection) and PCT ≤ 25th percentile threshold minimum 85–91-GHz PCT (proxy for “intense” convection) from each high (AMSRE, AMSRE2, GMI, TMI) and low (SSMI and SSMIS) resolution sensor.
 Overall, the areal coverage of deep, “strong” convection is distinguishably greater during the pre-genesis stage of developing disturbances than nondeveloping disturbances.
 However, as the threshold convective intensity increases (decreasing PCT), no matter the resolution of the sensor, the areal coverage of deep convection becomes a less useful predictor for genesis as the differences between the pre-genesis and nondeveloping distributions become indistinguishable (Figs. 4b, 5c, 5d, 6b).
-The areal coverage and occurrence of “intense” convection are not unique in developing disturbances.
+The areal coverage and occurrence of “intense” convection are not unique to developing tropical disturbances.